VonStroheim/thebooking/README.txt

 3. Availability settings
 4. Booking process
 5. Form builder
+6. Reservation details
+7. Frontend reservations list

+== Installation ==

+= Minimum Requirements =

+* WordPress 5.0 or greater
+* PHP version 5.6 or greater
+* MySQL version 5.0 or greater

+= Automatic installation =

+To install TheBooking automatically, go in to your WordPress admin panel, navigate to the Plugins menu and click Add New.

+In the search field type "TheBooking" and click Search Plugins.
+Clicking Install Now.
+After clicking that link you will be asked if you are sure you want to install the plugin.
+Click yes and WordPress will automatically complete the installation.

+= Manual installation =

+The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.

+1. Download the plugin file to your computer and unzip it
+2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installations wp-content/plugins/ directory.
+3. Activate the plugin from the Plugins menu within the WordPress admin panel.

+== Getting started ==

+See the [documentation](https://docs.thebookingplugin.com/ "TheBooking documentation") for all the info.

 == Changelog ==
+= 1.4.0 =
+* [Feature] Zoom meetings integration
+* [Enhancement] Customers table now shows the incoming and total number of reservations for each customer
+* [Enhancement] Reservation details screen restyled
+* [Fix] Minor bug fixes

 = 1.3.1 =
 * [Fix] File types selector in form builder file upload field wasn't providing feedback
 * [Fix] Enfold theme frontend style conflicts